shutingaptx/DS-GA-1008-Final-Project/Bounding Box Task/README.md

 To get the directly concatenated images, you can refer to `/YOLOv3/image_concat.ipynb`.

 #### Annotation Folder
 Move your annotations to `data/custom/labels/`.
 The dataloader expects that the annotation file corresponding to the image `data/custom/images/train.jpg` has the path `data/custom/labels/train.txt`.
+Each row in the annotation file should define one bounding box, using the syntax `label_idx x_center y_center width height`.
+The coordinates should be scaled `[0, 1]`, and the `label_idx` should be zero-indexed and correspond to the row number of the class name in `data/custom/classes.names`.

 #### Define Train and Validation Sets
 In `data/custom/train.txt` and `data/custom/valid.txt`, add paths to images that will be used as train and validation data respectively.